All Episodes

 And again, we dropped the ball in a spectacular way.

-This is hear something, we said something, and nobody listened.
+We said something, and nobody listened.

 We can look at juvenile.

-I I've been shooting a gun since I was five years old.
+I've been shooting a gun since I was five years old.

-The reason I voted on him and supported on him and uh supported him and talked about him so much before the election is because he's operationally minded.
+The reason I voted on him and supported on him and supported him and talked about him so much before the election is because he's operationally minded.

-He came in, saw that there was a problem, and quickly got on board and brought in subject matter experts, I think he said from Miami, uh, to look at this act I think he got under budget and under time and he got it done.
+He came in, saw that there was a problem, and quickly got on board and brought in subject matter experts, I think he said from Miami, to look at this ice rink.

 What I'm seeing now is typical government speed, which we should have immediately reacted because there could be another shooting tomorrow, today.